Ma Rainey – Wholly Mother of Blues!

-That same year, Rainey recorded “See See Rider,” a number that, as Arnold Shaw observed in Black Popular Music in America, emerged as “one of the most famous and recorded of all blues songs.
-(Rainey’s) was the first recording of that song, giving her a hold on the copyright, and one of the best of the more than 100 versions.
+Furthermore, the same year, Rainey records “See See Rider,” a number that, as Arnold Shaw observes in Black Popular Music in America, emerges as “one of the most famous and recordings of all blues songs.
+(Rainey’s) is the first recording of that song, giving her a hold on the copyright, and one of the best of the more than 100 versions.

-She was a shrewd business woman, and retired from the music business in 1935 and settled in Columbus, Georgia.
-For the next several years, she devoted her time to the ownership of three entertainment venues, the Lyric Theater, the Liberty Theatre and the Airdrome.
-Ma Rainey passed away on December 22, 1939.
+She is a shrewd business woman and retires from the music business in 1935 and settled in Columbus, Georgia.
+For the next several years, she devotes her time to the ownership of three entertainment venues.
+The Lyric Theater, the Liberty Theatre, and the Airdrome.
+Ma Rainey passes away on December 22, 1939.

-She may be gone but she is definitely, not forgotten!
-Rainey was inducted into the Blues Foundation’s Hall of Fame in 1983 and the Rock and Roll Hall of Fame in 1990.
+She passes on but she’s definitely, not forgotten!
+Rainey is an inductee into the Blues Foundation’s Hall of Fame in 1983.
+And also the Rock and Roll Hall of Fame in 1990.

 Keeping the Blues Alive